 The museum is central to the Kunstareal, the art district neighbourhood of the city.
 Before World War I, many of the Blue Rider artists lived in this area.
 Figures in this important avant garde collective included Wassily Kandinsky, Marianne von Werefkin, Franz Marc, August Macke, Gabriele Münter and Paul Klee.

-Built by Gabriel von Seidl for the painter Franz von Lenbach between 1887 and 1891, The Lenbachhaus was built as a Florentine-style villa and has gradually extended over the last century.
-The architects elaborated upon the idea of accentuating the sculptural qualities of the building.
-Foster + Partners removed a two storey extension dating back to the early 1970s and replaced it with a three storey rectangular structure.
+Built by Gabriel von Seidl for the painter Franz von Lenbach between 1887 and 1891, the Lenbachhaus was built as a Florentine-style villa and has gradually been extended over the last century.
+Foster + Partners removed a two-storey extension dating back to the early 1970s and replaced it with a three-storey rectangular structure, accentuating the sculptural qualities of the building.
 The new entrance is located between the new extension and the Lenbach studio, leading visitors into an atrium lobby in which various parts of the collection can be reached.
-The Blue Rider collection is housed within the newest space, and comprises a series of small galleries with more intimate rooms intended to replicate the domestic scale of their original settling in Villa Lenbach.
+The Blue Rider collection is housed within the newest space, and comprises a series of small galleries with more intimate rooms, intended to replicate the domestic scale of their original setting in Villa Lenbach.

-The overall collection of the new and improved Lenbachhaus is not only outstanding but also overwhelming.
-The new spaces contain in total over 30,000 avant-garde artifacts to navigate and explore.
+The overall collection of the new and improved Lenbachhaus is not only outstanding, but rather overwhelming.
+The renovated spaces contain over 30,000 avant garde artefacts to navigate and explore.
 Experimental settings and arrangements in the new architectural design disregard traditional viewing conventions, as a blend of eras and genres are combined together.
-With special emphasis upon Munich artists of the 19th and 20th centuries, it is most certainly worth a visit in which to experience some of the most iconic works of art that have been produced within the city itself.
+With special emphasis upon Munich artists of the 19th and 20th centuries, it is most certainly worth a visit to experience some of the most iconic works of art that have been produced within the city itself.